The criteria for certification

-Generally, to be certified as severely sight impaired (blind), your sight has to fall into one of the following categories, while wearing any glasses or contact lenses that you may need:
+Generally, to be certified as severely sight impaired (blind), your sight must fall into one of the following categories, while wearing any glasses or contact lenses that you may need:

-To be certified as sight impaired (partially sighted) your sight has to fall into one of the following categories, while wearing any glasses or contact lenses that you may need:
+To be certified as sight impaired (partially sighted) your sight must fall into one of the following categories, while wearing any glasses or contact lenses that you may need:

 If your eye specialist does certify you

 The eye specialist sends copies of the certificate to you, your GP and your local social services department.
 You can then choose to be registered with your local social services if you wish to.

 If your eye specialist tells you that you cannot be certified

 Your eye specialist might tell you that you cannot be certified at present.
 This could be for one of three reasons: